State Supreme Court rejects LSU law professor's appeal

 Ken Levy was removed from the classroom in January after comments he made in a criminal law class surfaced.

-Levy said "f*** the governor" when discussing Governor Jeff Landry's efforts publicly attacked another professor over comments regarding the conduct of students who voted for President Donald Trump.
+Levy said "f*** the governor" when discussing Governor Jeff Landry, who publicly attacked another professor over comments regarding the conduct of students who voted for President Donald Trump.

-"I couldn't believe that f***er won," he said after Trump was reelected.
+"I couldn't believe that f***er won," Levy said after Trump was reelected.

 Trending News